Featured Comment:

 If you’re looking for some different ideas for sauce, you should check out my three different tonkatsu sauces!

-Start by making strategic incisions in the connective tissue between the fat and meat.
-Using the tip of a sharp knife, make shallow cuts about 1cm apart along the edge where the white fat meets the pink meat.
+Using a sharp knife, make strategic incisions in the connective tissue between the fat and meat.
+Make shallow cuts about 1cm apart along the edge where the white fat meets the pink meat.
+Also, make 2-3 cuts into any visible muscle fibers running through the meat.

-Before seasoning, pat your pork completely dry with paper towels.
-Then, sprinkle both sides with a pinch of salt and pepper and lightly pound the meat with the flat side of a meat mallet or something similar, working from the center outward until it reaches an even thickness of about 2cm (¾ inch).
+Sprinkle both sides with a bit of salt and pepper, and then pound the meat with the flat side of a meat mallet, starting in the center and working out until it’s all even and about 2 cm (¾ inch) thick.

-Prepare a “coating station” with 3 wide containers.
+Prepare a “coating station” with three wide containers.
 Add flour to one and panko breadcrumbs to another.
-Crack an egg into the last one and add a small amount of whole milk and cooking oil.
-Whisk together until smooth.
+In the middle container, crack an egg and add a tablespoon of whole milk and a teaspoon of cooking oil.
+Whisk together until smooth but be careful not to overmix or create too many bubbles.

 Adding oil to your egg mixture is a key step in my recipe.
 The oil creates a moisture barrier that prevents the coating from separating during frying and helps lock in the meat’s juices.
 The milk proteins further tenderize the meat and add richness to the flavor profile.